-LET US GO FORTH. - Heb.
+LET US GO FORTH.

+HEB.
 13:13.
-HORATIUS BONAR.

-Silent, like men in solemn haste, Girded wayfarers of the waste, We pass out at the world's wide gate, Turning our back on all its state; We press along the narrow road That leads to life, to bliss, to God.
+Silent, like men in solemn haste,

+Girded wayfarers of the waste,

+We pass out at the world's wide gate,

+Turning our back on all its state;

+We press along the narrow road

+That leads to life, to bliss, to God.

-We cannot, and we would not stay; We dread the snares that throng the way, We fling aside the weight and sin, Resolved the victory to win; We know the peril, but our eyes Rest on the splendor of the prize.
+We cannot and we would not stay;

+We dread the snares that throng the way,

-No idling now, no wasteful sleep, From Christian toil our limbs to keep; No shrinking from the desperate fight, No thought of yielding or of flight; No love of present gain or ease; No seeking man or self to please.
+We fling aside the weight and sin,

+Resolved the victory to win;

+We know the peril, but our eyes

+Rest on the splendor of the prize.

+No idling now, no wasteful sleep,

+From Christian toil our limbs to keep;

+No shrinking from the desperate fight,

+No thought of yielding or of flight;

+No love of present gain or ease,

+No seeking man or self to please.

-No sorrow for the loss of fame; No dread of scandal on our name; No terror for the world's sharp scorn; No wish that taunting to return; No hatred can our hatred move, And enmity but kindles love.
-No sigh for laughter left behind, Or pleasures scattered to the wind; No looking back on Sodom's plains; No listening still to Babel's strains; No tears for Egypt's song and smile; No thirsting for its flowing Nile;
+No sorrow for the loss of fame,

+No dread of scandal on our name;

+No terror for the world's sharp scorn,

+No wish that taunting to return;

+No hatred can to hatred move,

+And enmity but kindles love.

+No sigh for laughter left behind, Or pleasures scattered to the wind; No looking back on Sodom's plains, No listening still to Babel's strains; No tears for Egypt's song and smile, No thirsting for its flowing Nile.
-No vanity nor folly now; No fading garland round our brow; No moody musings in the grove; No pang of disappointed love; With the brave heart and steady eye, We onward march to victory.

-What, though with weariness oppressed - 'Tis but a little, and we rest.
-This throbbing heart and burning brain Will soon be calm and cool again.
-Night is far spent, and morn is near, - Morn of the cloudless and the clear.

-'Tis but a little, and we come To our reward, our crown, our home; A little space - yet more or less, And we have crossed the wilderness, Finished the toil, the rest begun, The battle fought, the triumph won!
+What though with weariness oppressed?

+'Tis but a little and we rest.

+This throbbing heart and burning brain

+Will soon be calm and cool again;

+Night is far spent and morn is near -

+Morn of the cloudless and the clear.

+'Tis but a little and we come

+To our reward, our crown, our home!

+Another year, or more, or less,

+And we have crossed the wilderness;

+Finished the toil, the rest begun,

+The battle fought, the triumph won!